Azure/PSRule.Rules.Azure/docs/troubleshooting.md

 You can take steps to reduce your code complexity and reduce the time a build takes by:

 - Removing unnecessary nested `module` calls.
-- Cache bicep modules restored from a registry in continious integration (CI) pipelines.
+- Cache bicep modules restored from a registry in continuous integration (CI) pipelines.

 To increase the timeout value, set the `AZURE_BICEP_FILE_EXPANSION_TIMEOUT` configuration option.
 See [Bicep compilation timeout][1] for details on how to configure this option.